NGaikwad99/CompTIASecPlus-Prep/All modules.md

         * Wirelss protocols for wireless networking.
         * Primarily relies on 2.4 GHz and 5 GHz radio bands.
         * Signals cannot be contained or controlled when traveling.
-        * Service set identifiers (SSIDs) uniquely identify wi-fi networks.
+        * Service set identifiers (SSIDs) uniquely identify Wi-Fi networks.
         * Secured by WPA2 or WPA3 protocols.
         * Devices can be deployed in either ad-hoc (direct communication) or infrastructure mode (traffic sent via base station).